sabinabarinova/org/README.md

 # org-repo
-To get data using using custom fake API
+To get data using custom fake API